 Heart beat rate (Pulse Rate) is determined by the number of heartbeats occurs per unit of time, typically expressed as beats per minute (BPM).
 It can vary according to the requirement of oxygen.
-For the instance, when we do exercise we need more oxygen, on the contrary during the sleep we need minimum of it.
+For the instance, when we do exercise we need more oxygen, on the contrary during the sleep we need a minimum of it.

-The measurement of heart rate helps medical professionals to assist in the diagnosis and tracking of heart conditions in patients.
+The measurement of heart rate helps medical professionals to aid in the diagnosis and tracking of heart conditions in patients.
 It is also used by individuals, such as athletes, who are interested in monitoring their heart rate to gain maximum efficiency during their training.